ymyke/cardio/DOMAIN.md

 - Corveaux special ability/animal?
 Can consume ghosts/souls/spirits and release them as blood/energy/...?
 - Have floor tiles with special effects?
 I.e., more strength if a create is on it?
+- Can there be shops where you can buy stuff, including additional lives?